Your Marketing Productivity

 What Exactly is it You Do, Jim?

 [ Please note: I’m now basically retired and not taking any new consulting gigs.
-But I would be glad to answer any questions who might have about the content of this site, the Drilling Down book, or any customer marketing questions you may have ! ]
+But I would be glad to answer any questions you might have about the content of this site, the Drilling Down book, or any customer marketing questions you may have ! ]

 [ Contact me here: blog@jimnovo.com : Book PDF sample here: Drilling Down]